Lev Zetlin: Structural designs and innovations

 Zetlin and Johnson worked together on several other projects including the Niagara Falls Convention Center which used eight steel, space frame trusses to span the 365 ft roof.
 Zetlin collaborated with several other architects throughout his career.
-With Max Abramovitz, he designed the Krannert Center for the Performing Arts at the University of Illinois at Urbana.
+With Max Abramovitz, he designed the Krannert Center for the Performing Arts at the University of Illinois Urbana-Champaign.
 Among Zetlin's other works are the Roosevelt Island Tramway and several projects with architect I.M.
 Pei.
 Zetlin was also the structural designer of the Porat Yosef Yeshiva, a religious community in Old Jerusalem, designed by architect Moshe Safdie.
 Zetlin used precast arch segments of wall and floor structures that can be assembled to create spaces in a variety of shapes.

 For the International Paper Company in 1970, he designed the Paper Bridge made out of paper and glue that allowed a 12,000 lb truck to drive over the bridge more than 40 times while spanning the 32 ft over a gorge in the Valley of Fire State Park.
 The bridge weighing 9,000 lb is held by the Smithsonian Institution.
 Zetlin also designed a superbay hangar for American Airlines that could fit four Boeing 747s.
 By 1973, two such hangars had been built in San Francisco and Los Angeles.
 Several of Zetlin's bold designs have yet to be tested, including several creative designs for hangars, portable roof structures for aircraft, structures for underwater deep-sea exploration, and a reimagining of the Panama Canal with a suspension structure that would lift ships in their entirety and transport them over land.